 Heather Ringwood (Pronouns: She/Her) | CPDT-KA, IAABC-ADT, FDM, AKC CGC Evaluator

-Specializing in Agility and Advanced Manners training, Heather’s heart, love, and training focus is in showing others how to have fun and discover more joy with their dogs.
+As Co-Founder of Happy Dog Institute, Heather specializes in agility and advanced manners training, Heather’s heart, love, and training focus is in showing others how to have fun and discover more joy with their dogs.
 She studied Dog Behavior and Canine History, and has a degree in Dog Training & Business.
 After college, Heather trained assistance dogs for the hearing impaired.

 In addition to dogs, Heather also coaches and trains people.
 These two skill sets play a major role in her ability to help people communicate more effectively with their dogs, and learn how to embrace and engage with their dog’s temperament and personality.
 She has a certification in Family Dog Mediation from Kim Brophey (FDM), is an Accredited Dog Trainer through the IAABC (IAABC-KA) and is a Certified Pet Dog Trainer (CPDT-KA).
 She is also a certified AKC Canine Good Citizen evaluator.